jbisbee/virtualenvwrapper-django/README.md

 *USER can be overriden with DJANGO_VIRTUALENVWRAPPER_USER - if you use vagrant, etc*

-Now you'll be able to run commands that require the DJANGO\_SETTINGS\_MODULE environment variable to be set without passing in --settings or getting the warning reminding you to set it.
+Now you'll be able to run commands that require the DJANGO\_SETTINGS\_MODULE environment variable to be set without passing in --settings.

 ```console
 (spock)jbisbee@tacquito:~/src/spock$ manage dbshell